Science

 Intent: What are we trying to achieve?

 At Crane Park Primary School, our aim is to provide a high-quality, broad, and balanced science education to all our students.
 We strive to secure and extend scientific knowledge, develop working scientifically skills, promote a love of science, and inspire pupils to consider a future career in science.
+We strive to embed curiosity in the natural world and an understanding of our impact on the planet.
 Our goal is to equip pupils not only with the minimum statutory requirements of the science National Curriculum but also to prepare them for the opportunities, responsibilities, and experiences of later life.

 Implementation: How is the curriculum being delivered?

 In order to achieve our intent, every year group at Crane Park Primary School will build upon the learning from prior year groups, thereby developing a depth of understanding and progression of skills.
-Our teachers promote enjoyment and interest in the scientific disciplines of Biology, Chemistry, and Physics, as well as introduce key scientists within each field.
-Children will have opportunities to explore, question, predict, plan, carry out investigations and observations, and conclude their findings using science-specific language, observations, and diagrams.
+Our teachers promote enjoyment and interest in the scientific disciplines of Biology, Chemistry, and Physics, as well as introducing key scientists within each field.
+Children will have opportunities to explore, question, predict, plan and carry out investigations to and make observations, presenting their findings in order to draw logical conclusions.

 To support our students in their ability to ‘know more and remember more’, there will be regular opportunities to review the learning taken place in previous topics and lessons.
-Prior to starting each Unit of Work, children will review previous learning and share what they already know.
-Effective CPD and standardisation opportunities are available to staff to maintain high levels of confidence and knowledge.
+Prior to starting each unit of work, children will review previous learning and share what they already know.
+Effective CPD is available to staff to maintain high levels of confidence and knowledge.

-Teachers at Crane Park Primary School will access a range of resources and planning from The Learning Challenge Curriculum to support their teaching.
+Teachers at Crane Park Primary School will access a range of resources and planning from the Learning Challenge Curriculum to support their teaching.
 Educational visits and visitors will be utilised to enrich and enhance learning experiences.
-Highly effective assessment for learning will be conducted in each lesson to ensure that misconceptions are highlighted and addressed.
-Pupils will regularly engage in self or peer assessment, which will inform planning, preparation, differentiation, and address misconceptions for current or future lessons.
-Effective modelling by teachers will ensure that children can achieve their learning intentions, with misconceptions addressed within the lesson.
-Differentiation will cater to the needs of all pupils to ensure the access to the Science curriculum.
+Highly effective assessment for learning will be conducted in each lesson to ensure that misconceptions are addressed.
+Pupils will regularly engage in self or peer assessment, which will inform planning and preparation.
+Effective modelling by teachers will ensure that children can achieve their learning intentions.
+Differentiation will cater to the needs of all pupils to ensure they access the curriculum.

-Assessment will be informed by multiple choice quizzes, observations during lessons, verbal feedback, pupil voice, and work scrutiny.
-Summative judgements (Working Towards/Working At/Working Above age-related Expectations) will be recorded in end-of-year reports for all KS1 and KS2 pupils.
+Assessment will take the form of multiple-choice quizzes, observations during lessons, verbal feedback, pupil voice, and work scrutiny.
+Summative judgements (Working Towards or Working At) will be recorded in end-of-year reports for KS2 pupils.

 Cross-curricular links with other subjects such as Maths, English, and Computing will be planned to enhance the learning experience.